Ammar-Reda/Nios-NodeMCU-RemoteDataMonitoring/README.md

     - SPI (3 Wire Serial) Intel FPGA IP

 3. Run the Quartus&reg; Prime Tool to restore (unzip)the Nios&reg; II processor system, then:
     - From the Quartus Menu, choose Project -> Restored Archived Project
     - For the Archive name, fill with: "path to your projects folder"/Nios-NodeMCU-RemoteDataMonitoring/soc_nios.qar
     - Click: Ok
     - From the Menu, choose Processing -> Start -> Start Compilation
     - Wait until the design compilation completes
     - Connect the FPGA Development Board (DE0-NANO) to the any USB port on your computer
     - From the Taskbar, click the Device Programmer icon
     - Click on "Hardware Setup..." and double-click "USB Blaster" then click Close
     - Click "Add File...", browse to the folder "output_files" in the "soc_nios_restored" folder, select the "soc_nios.sof" file and click Open
     - Click Start to start programming the FPGA device connected to your computer

-4. Writing the program to run on the Nios&reg; II:
+4. Setting up the program to run on the Nios&reg; II:
     - From the Quartus&reg; Prime Menu, choose Tools -> Nios II Software Build Tools for Eclipse
     - When prompted for the Workspace, browse to "your projects folder"/soc_nios_restored/software
     - Click OK